rob-metalinkage/django-gazetteer/docs/InterimAPI.md

 # django-gazetteer Interim API docs

 Describes the Gazetteer module Web API.
 These are interim docs possibly to be replaced by an automated document generation allowing gazetteer API dcescription to be automatically included in a master project.
-(This will need to wait until till the target platform for driving Use Case, geonode,  moves to latest version of django..
+(This will need to wait until till the target platform for driving Use Case, geonode,  moves to latest version of django..)

+# Modules
+* Access
+* Encode
+* Search
+* Harvest
+* Management tools

 # Search
 `/location/find?{params}`